vishnucta/legorap/README.md

 1) Configure ABAP Cloud Platform in your personal Eclipse IDE https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html

+2) Search for a package ZLCASE(ready to run App) in ABAP cloud environment<b> (There are few chances of not finding the package because of distributed instance for trial cloud    infrastructure).

+    If Package not found , do the below steps

-2) Clone your project into your Custom Package(Total 53 Artifacts)
+    Clone your project into your Custom Package(Total 53 Artifacts)

-    Some times even though the log shows 53 , only less files get imported into package
+    Some times even though the log shows 53 , only less files get imported into package.
+Inference is already files are available in system and locked to a request.

     ![Import Log](https://github.com/vishnucta/vishnucta/blob/main/Importlog.JPG)